On the automorphisms group of the asymptotic pants complex of an infinite surface of genus zero: Compact sub-surfaces

-By induction, by left-composing $g$ by some well chosen half-twists, we construct an element $f \in \Bext$ such that both automorphisms $\Psi(d \circ g_{n,f})$ and $\phi$ coincide on all vertices adjacent to $E$ in $\C$.
-That means that these automorphisms are the same by Lemma \ref{lemuniciteauto}.
-Then we obtain that $\Psi$ is onto.
+By induction, there exists an infinite product $d$ of half-twists along curves in $E$ accumulating to infinity such that the automorphisms $\Psi(d\circ g)$ and $\phi$ coincide on all vertices adjacent to $E$ in $\C$.
+Now $d\circ g\in \Bext$ and these two automorphisms are the same by Lemma \ref{lemuniciteauto}.
+Thus $\Psi$ is onto.

 .
-The authors are indebted to Javier Aramayona, Ariadna Fossas, Pierre Lochak, Athanase Papadopoulous and Vlad Sergiescu for useful discussions and advice.
+The authors are indebted to Javier Aramayona, Ariadna Fossas, Pierre Lochak, Athanase Papadopoulous and Vlad Sergiescu for useful discussions and to the referee for pointing out several inaccuracies and for his/her suggestions which helped improving the presentation.
 They were supported by the ANR 2011 BS 01 020 01 ModGroup.
-Part of this work was done while the first author visited Erwin Schr\"odinger Institute which he wants to warmly thank for hospitality and support.
+Part of this work was done while the first author visited Erwin Schr\"odinger Institute which he wants to thank warmly for hospitality and support.